code-423n4/2022-03-maple/README.md

 - **Accounting Exploitation**: Ensure that no users can perform any actions to exploit/manipulate accounting to their favor.
 - **Refinancing**: Ensure that the Refinancer contract cannot be used maliciously to exploit the Loan.

 In all repos, all dependencies can be found in the `./modules` directory.
 All repo READMEs include instructions on how to get the environment up and running for testing.
-All repos have their own unit testing suite, including verbose unit testing fuzz testing, and symbolic execution.
+All repos have their own unit testing suite, including verbose unit testing fuzz testing, and invariant testing.

 All technical documentation related to this release for Loan will be located in the `maple-labs/loan` [wiki](https://github.com/maple-labs/loan/wiki).
 We HIGHLY recommend reviewing this wiki before beginning the audit.